Nayem-Hossain/React/README.md

 # React Hooks =>

 1. useRef()
-   => The useRef Hook allows you to persist values between renders.
+   => The useRef Hook allows you to persist values between renders [ by using useRef hook we can cash or store the Expensive Computation (i.e., API Calling) ].
    => It can be used to store a mutable value that does not cause a re-render when updated.
    => It can be used to access a DOM element directly.
-   => by using useRef hook we can cash or store the Expensive Computation (i.e., API Calling).

 3. useState()